 When considering the impact of blue light on children, most of us immediately think of behavioral tendencies that lead to increased exposure.
 When we see little Johnny or Suzie immersed in a three-hour game of Minecraft on a tablet eight inches from their eyes, many of us think about the potential consequences of all that screen time on their eyes.

 But there are less obvious physiological factors that come into play when considering blue light exposure, and why children are at increased risk.

 This is part one in a four-part series guest-written by nationally recognized blue light expert, Gary Morgan, OD.

 Kids today are being introduced to digital technology earlier than ever.
 From speech training to potty training, many boys and girls are learning to tap and swipe before they walk and talk.
-But while there are obvious benefits to getting our kids ahead of the learning curve on digital technology, there’ a less beneficial result of all that screen time.
+But while there are obvious benefits to getting our kids ahead of the learning curve with digital technology, there’ a less beneficial result of all that screen time.

 In this four-part series, we’re going to examine three primary reasons why kids could be at greater risk of blue light exposure than adults, and how you as an eye care provider can help.